 From the point of view of the works performed, it was not Italy or the Austro-Hungarian Empire (which then encompassed the Czechs) that dominated the first half, but rather Armenia, the USSR and the United States.
 Our first taste of Mr Tomasoni’s outstanding virtuosity came with Harutyunyan’s Trumpet Concerto, written in 1950.
-This is one of the very few concertos written specifically for the instrument, the most famous being those of Haydn and Hummel; it was first performed in 1951, and is the composer’s most famous work.
-As Aleksandr Harutyunyan (1920–2012) received his training in the USSR, the piece is well orchestrated, and contains many references to Armenian folk music – which is, of course, largely in the minor key.
+This is one of very few concertos written specifically for the instrument, the most famous being those of Haydn and Hummel.
+It was first performed in 1951, and is the composer’s most famous work.
+As Aleksandr Harutyunyan (1920–2012) received his training in the USSR, the piece is well orchestrated and contains many references to Armenian folk music (which is largely in the minor key).

-Mr Tomasoni, who comes originally from Brescia and has been chief trumpeter at the Royal Concertgebouw Orchestra in Amsterdam since 2013, is clearly in complete control of his game.
+Mr Tomasoni, who comes originally from Brescia and has been chief trumpeter with the Royal Concertgebouw Orchestra in Amsterdam since 2013, is clearly in complete control of his game.
 The appealing modesty of his demeanour belies the brilliance of his tone.
-In the following video, he is performing with a Concertgebouw brass ensemble in a tango arrangement; of the two trumpeters, he is the relatively clean-shaven one on the right:
+In the following video he performs with a Concertgebouw brass ensemble in a tango arrangement.
+He is the relatively clean-shaven trumpeter on the right.

-Having finished his four-movement Eighth Symphony at his rural retreat in Bohemia in the autumn of 1889, Dvořàk was miffed to be offered only a measly one thousand Deutschmarks by Fritz Simrock, his publisher, for the right to print it: for his Seventh Symphony, which had been an instant hit, he had been paid six thousand.
-Indeed, the composer was smartly rapped over the knuckles – and not for the first time, either – for writing things that were too long, thus making printing them a costly exercise.
+Having finished the four-movement Eighth Symphony at his rural retreat in Bohemia in the autumn of 1889, Dvořàk was miffed to be offered only a measly one thousand Deutschmarks by Fritz Simrock, his publisher, for the right to print it.
+For his Seventh Symphony, an instant hit, he had been paid six thousand.
+Indeed, the composer was smartly rapped over the knuckles – and not for the first time, either – for writing things that were too long, thus making their printing a costly exercise.
 So Simrock’s offer was turned down, and the symphony was sold instead to the British firm of Novello, who considered it a privilege to buy the work.
 They were right.
-Its first performance, conducted by the composer himself, took place in Prague in February of the following year, and was a great success; two months later it was performed in London, and was greeted by the audience with wild applause.
+Its first performance, conducted by the composer himself, took place in Prague in February the following year, and was a great success.
+Two months later it was performed in London and was greeted with wild applause.
 In fact, the view was expressed in the British press that Dvořàk was the only living composer who could be regarded as a worthy successor to Beethoven.

 Yet again I was impressed by the Tekfen Philharmonic Orchestra’s co-ordination, and by the skill of its conductor.
-As I left the concert hall, I was delighted to see Nihat Gökyiğit, the founder of Tekfen Holding, holding court just outside the door that led into the backstage area.
+Leaving the concert hall I was delighted to see Nihat Gökyiğit, the founder of Tekfen Holding, holding court just outside the door leading to the backstage area.
 Though now bent with age – he is 93 – and obliged to lean on a stick, he is as mentally alert as ever, and is to be heartily congratulated on having had the vision and the foresight to found an orchestra all those years ago.
-True, the Tekfen Philharmonic is no longer truly international (Nihat Bey originally saw it as a way of bringing together musicians from many different countries, not all of which are friendly towards one another), but none the less a highly competent one that now features a large number of Turkey’s talented new-generation instrumentalists.
+True, the Tekfen Philharmonic is no longer truly international (Nihat Bey originally saw it as a way of bringing together musicians from many different countries, not all friendly towards one another), but none the less a highly competent one that now features a large number of Turkey’s talented new-generation instrumentalists.